romilly/s2ag-corpus/README.md

 The code is under active development, and the API may change.

-The project has been on hold for a couple of weeks while the team at Semantic Scholar fixed a problem with duplicated data.
+The project was on hold for a couple of weeks while the team at Semantic Scholar fixed a problem with duplicated data.

 Future releases will support updating the database from the